kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 #### I just created the cluster, but I do not see my container running !

-If this is your first time creating the cluster, the kubelet on each minion schedules a number of docker pull requests to fetch prerequisite images.
+If this is your first time creating the cluster, the lmktfylet on each minion schedules a number of docker pull requests to fetch prerequisite images.
 This can take some time and as a result may delay your initial pod getting provisioned.

-#### I want to make changes to Kubernetes code !
+#### I want to make changes to LMKTFY code !

 To set up a vagrant cluster for hacking, follow the [vagrant developer guide](../devel/developer-guides/vagrant.md).